Evening Primrose Oil

 To use evening primrose oil for skin conditions like psoriasis or dermatitis, combine 2 drops of tea tree essential oil, or thyme essential oil, with 1 Tbsp. of evening primrose carrier oil.4 Apply to the affected areas for soothing relief.

 For users concerned about aging skin, you may also apply a small amount of evening primrose oil liquid to the under eye area with your fingers to help reduce fine lines and wrinkles.

 Evening Primrose Oil Hair Loss

-Primrose oil may also be beneficial for for those suffering from hair loss as it’s rich in the essential fatty acid GLA along with vitamin E, nutrients that contribute to thick, healthy looking hair.3 To help prevent further hair loss naturally, you can combine evening primrose with rosemary essential oil or cedarwood essential oil which may help stimulate hair follicles.
+Primrose oil may also be beneficial for for those suffering from hair loss as it’s rich in the essential fatty acid GLA along with vitamin E, nutrients that contribute to thick, healthy looking hair.3

 To use evening primrose oil for hair loss, combine 1 Tbsp. with 2 drops of rosemary or cedarwood essential oil and massage into the scalp.
 Rinse thoroughly and repeat if desired.